-Anand Murugesan is an economist at the School of Public Policy, CEU.
+Anand Murugesan is an economist at the Department of Public Policy, CEU.
 He combines insights from economics and related disciplines with causal inference tools – lab, lab-in-the-field, and observational data – to study social problems, particularly in developing countries.
-Recent research includes studying: the impact of cow-related mob lynching on India's rural economy; how the practice of cash for votes corrode democracies and; the effect of the opioid crisis in the US on children.
-Anand holds a Ph.D. from the University of Maryland (College Park), an MA from Jawaharlal Nehru University (Delhi), and a B. Com from Bangalore University.
-Before coming to CEU, Anand worked at the University of California, Merced.
+Recent research includes studying the impact of religious violence on India's rural economy and; the long shadow of the Habsburg imperial history on tax compliance today.
+He is co-authoring the book Demystifying Causal Inference.
+Before CEU, Anand worked at the University of California, Merced.

 At CEU, besides the mandatory economics courses, Anand teaches electives on development themes and causal inference methods.